HarryStron/Cryptostore/tickets.md

 **_v1.16.0_**

 **`feature-17`**:<br/>
-Hide files in images before sending and retrieve them on download.<br/>
+Hide files in images before sending and retrieve them on download when steganography is enabled.
+Never hide the MAP and the SYNC file within images.<br/>
 **_v1.17.0_**

 ## BUGs